-This original Barcelona ghost tour, more than a touristic tour, it is an experience in which you will solve tests and find clues about an urban myth of the city of Barcelona.
+This original ghost tour, more than a sightseeing tour, is an experience in which you will solve tests and find clues around a legend of the city of Barcelona.
 Using your cell phone you will enter a labyrinth of horror stories and mysteries.

-Keep in mind that you will not have a guide during this tour, as you will be solving the tests set out in the game simply with your phone, which will guide you through the city.
-So you can do the tour in a group or privately, which is an advantage if you like customizable and unique tours.
+Keep in mind that you will not have a guide during this tour, since it is about solving the tests posed in the game simply with your phone, which will guide you through the city.
+Therefore you can do the tour in a group or privately, which is an advantage if you like customizable and unique tours.

 Recommended: If you are visiting Barcelona as a group or family and you feel like doing a different tour to learn interesting facts about the city while having fun.